- About the School

 Study of the liberal arts provides an essential foundation for the development of an educated person.
 Such an education assists students to develop greater knowledge of self, of God, of other people, and of the world in which they live.
-Attributes, such as intellectual insights, logical and analytical skills, and the exercise of independent judgment, are acquired through study of the humanities and the biological, physical, behavioral, and social sciences.
+Attributes, such as intellectual insights, collaboration, communication, logical and analytical skills, and the exercise of independent judgment, are acquired through study of the humanities and the biological, physical, behavioral, and social sciences.
 This foundation also facilitates the study and practice of professional nursing.

 Nursing education is a collaborative endeavor of faculty and students in which each contributes and shares talents to enhance learning.
 Faculty members, having achieved expertise, facilitate each student's search for knowledge and self-actualization.
 Given students' individual abilities, interests, and career goals and changing societal needs, the faculty provides a range of educational programs and uses a variety of teaching methods.
 All educational experiences are designed to help students develop as critically reflective and socially responsible persons who are capable of making informed, prudent ethical decisions.
 The faculty encourages student self- assessment and evaluation, thereby preparing graduates for continuing personal and professional development.
 The faculty believes that continuing education is an integral component of nursing education and offers continuing education programs as a community service.

-The Doctor of Nursing Practice (DNP) prepares nurses as Advanced Practice Nurses with the specialized knowledge and skills needed to diagnose and manage health and illness and improve the quality of health care in all practice settings using evidence and outcome-based methodologies.
-DNP graduates promote the value of the human person, clinical expertise, and patient-centered care with an emphasis on interdisciplinary collaboration within the health care delivery system.
+Doctoral education provides leadership for the continuing development of nursing as a discipline and a profession.
+The Doctor of Nursing Practice (DNP) prepares nurses for advanced practice with the specialized knowledge and skills needed to diagnose and manage health and illness and improve the quality of health care in all practice settings using evidence and outcome-based methodologies.
+DNP graduates demonstrate clinical expertise, and promote high quality patient-centered care with an emphasis on interprofessional collaboration within the health care delivery system.